jim3ccc/app-pipeline/README.md

-## demo app
+# app pipeline

-This demo app shows a simple user profile app set up
+This node app shows a simple user profile app set up
 - index.html with pure js and css styles
 - nodejs backend with express module
 - mongodb for data storage

-All components are docker-based

-### With Docker Compose
+## Running the App Locally with Docker Compose

 #### To start the application